LIHPC-Computational-Geometry/honeycomb/user-guide/src/usage/stm.md

 ### Move all vertices to the average of their neighbors

-In the following routine, we shift each vertex that's not on a boundary to the average of its neighbors posisitions.
+In the following routine, we shift each vertex that's not on a boundary to the average of its neighbors positions.
 In this case, transactions allow us to ensure we won't compute a new position from a value that has been replaced since the start of the computation.